 The prophesied last pope is here according to Saint Malachy’s vision of 112 popes: "Peter the Roman/Petrus Romanus."
-If Malachy is accurate, then Armageddon and the Tribulation he "pastures" during cannot be more than a single pope’s reign away or a few decades.
+If Malachy is accurate, then Armageddon and the Tribulation that he "pastures" during it cannot be more than a single pope’s reign away or a few decades.
 But is Malachy’s last pope a reliable end time sign that faithful saints should get excited about?
 What does Bible prophecy say about the pope?
 Is he the Antichrist or the False Prophet?
 Learn the surprising details that both Catholic and Bible prophecy agree on about the last pope’s evil reign.

 Saint Malachy's “Prophecy of the Popes”